dhiltonp/pop/docs/source/book/problem.rst

 history of computing in new ways to solve modern computing problems.
 To introduce Plugin Oriented Programming, it is necessary to first cover the problems in computing today and where they came from.
-It is also important to answer the question of "why"; Why is introducing a new programming paradigm today the answer to these problems?
+It is also important to answer the question of "why".
+Why is introducing a new programming paradigm today the answer to these problems?

 Software development operates on a much larger scale today than ever in the history